Audience

 In the results, click a record to edit that form.

-- Note: The Form ID for URL is made up of the few characters after "PKformID=" at the end of the URL.
+- Note: The Form ID for URL is made up of the characters after "PKformID=" at the end of the URL.

 - This can be useful if you have many events and a registrant requesting assistance can only give you the URL of the form they're completing.

-- Example: the default "begins with".
+- Example: The default "begins with".

 - To broaden your search, use % as a wildcard to return any number of characters.